American Dream: China

 The Chinese Dream describes a set of ideals in the People's Republic of China.
-It is used by journalists, government officials and activists to describe the aspiration of individual self-improvement in Chinese society.
+It is used by journalists, government officials, and activists to describe the aspiration of individual self-improvement in Chinese society.
 Although the phrase has been used previously by Western journalists and scholars, a translation of a New York Times article written by the American journalist Thomas Friedman, "China Needs Its Own Dream", has been credited with popularizing the concept in China.
 He attributes the term to Peggy Liu and the environmental NGO JUCCCE's China Dream project, which defines the Chinese Dream as sustainable development.
 In 2013, China's new paramount leader Xi Jinping began promoting the phrase as a slogan, leading to its widespread use in the Chinese media.

 The concept of the Chinese Dream is very similar to the idea of the American Dream.
-It stresses entrepreneurship and glorifies a generation of self-made men and women in post-reform China, such as rural immigrants who moved to the urban centers and improved their living standards and social life.
+It stresses entrepreneurship and glorifies a generation of self-made men and women in post-reform and opening up China, such as rural immigrants who moved to the urban centers and improved their living standards and social life.
 The Chinese Dream can be interpreted as the collective consciousness of Chinese people during the era of social transformation and economic progress.
 The idea was put forward by Chinese Communist Party General Secretary Xi Jinping on November 29, 2012.
 The government hoped to revitalize China, while promoting innovation and technology to boost the international prestige of China.
 In this light, the Chinese Dream, like the American Dream, is a nationalistic concept as well, providing a vision of a sort of Chinese exceptionalism.

 According to Ellen Brown, writing in 2019, over 90% of Chinese families own their own homes, giving the country one of the highest rates of home ownership in the world.